Koverse/documentation/docs/source/installguide.rst

 ~~~~
 The Koverse Server redirects stdout and stderr to */opt/koverse-server/logs/server.err* but most application logging can be seen in */var/log/koverse-server/koverse-server.log*

-The Koverse Webapp logs to JBoss's server.log at */opt/jboss/standalone/log/server.log*
+The Koverse Web App logs to */var/log/koverse-webapp/koverse-webapp.log* with stdout and stderr redirected to the same directory.

 More information on the operations of Koverse can be found in the :ref:`Ops Guide`